Why Certain Places Drain Your Energy

 Your system reads tone, tension, and pace before your thoughts organize a story.
 You can feel pressure in a space that looks fine on the surface.

-Sometimes the “drain” is simply overstimulation.
-Sometimes it is a subtle edge in the air that makes you brace without realizing it.
+Sometimes the drain is simply overstimulation.
+Sometimes it’s a subtle edge in the air that makes you brace without realizing it.

-This is why certain places feel exhausting even when you do not do much there.
-The space itself keeps your attention slightly guarded.
+This is one of the clearest reasons why certain places drain your energy even when you haven’t done much there.
+The space itself keeps your attention slightly guarded, without you consciously choosing that.

 Cluttered or Chaotic Spaces Pull You Out of Your Center

 When a space is visually noisy, your attention gets pulled in too many directions.
-Your mind keeps scanning because it cannot find a clean place to land.
+Your mind keeps scanning because it can’t find a clean place to land.

 That scanning can create a low-level sense of urgency.
 You may feel restless, impatient, or scattered even if nothing is actually wrong.